 Delivery performance requirements for metering data

 The Metering Data Provider must ensure only metering data which has passed validation is delivered to AEMO, Metering Data Providers and Registered Participants.

+While the Metering Coordinator is a Registered Participant, any delivery of metering data to the Metering Coordinator is subject to a commercial agreement between the Metering Coordinator and the Metering Data Provider.
+The Metering Data Provider is not mandated under this section of the procedure to deliver metering data to the Metering Coordinator.

-Subject to clause 6.5 of this procedure, the Metering Data Provider must:
+The Metering Data Provider must:

 deliver to AEMO, Metering Data Providers and Registered Participants all actual metering data which has passed validation within two business days of the actual metering data being received into the metering data services database;